-ONAP can support an unlimited number of use cases.
+ONAP can support an unlimited number of use cases, within reason.
 However, to provide concrete examples of how to use ONAP to solve real-world problems, the community has created a set of blueprints.
-In addition to helping users rapidly adopt the ONAP platform through end-toend solutions, these blueprints also help the community prioritize their work.
-With the ONAP Casablanca release, we introduced two new blueprints: 5G and CCVPN.
-Prior blueprints, vCPE, VoLTE and vFW/vDNS have been ported to Casablanca as well.
+In addition to helping users rapidly adopt the ONAP platform through end-to-end solutions, these blueprints also help the community prioritize their work.

+With the ONAP Dublin release, we introduced a new blueprint in the area of residential connectivity: Broadband Service.
+Prior blueprints were vCPE, VoLTE, vFW/vDNS, 5G, and CCVPN.
+5G and CCVPN underwent feature enhancements during the Dublin release.